But we ARE living in 2020 …

 Plus, this is an election year.

 But none of us have been terribly good at predicting this year.
 My tarot cards quit in January.
-And Trump doesn’t deal in the logical thought patterns like the rest of us would hope.
+Plus, Trump and his Republican enablers don’t deal in logical thought patterns like the rest of us would hope.

 Still, he appears to want the Big Chair for another four years …